iDomino-CTF/.github/profile/README.md

 # Project List

-## - Argonaut
-A lightweight, encrypted, and modular reverse shell written in Rust.
+##  Argonaut: a lightweight, encrypted, and modular reverse shell written in Rust.